Fabio951/Prisoner-s-Dilemma/README.md

 For a deeper insight of the code, classes_many.ipynb contains the definition of all the classes, options_many.ipynb contains all the initialization options of the program, Functions_many.ipynb contains all the functions used in the program, divided in topics.

 !!!
 This Project is an early stage project.
 It may contain bugs and the coding strategy is not optimal.
-The program has been completed 4 months after starting to learn Python.